Winkielo/MSc-Artificial-Intelligence-in-Physiotherapy-Automated-Pain-Assessment-Using-Physiological-Signals/README.md

 ## 6. Future Enhancements
 The modular design of this project allows for several future extensions:
+-  Implement Explainable AI (SHAP/LIME) for feature interpretability.
-- **Advanced XAI**: Integrate methods like SHAP or LIME for deeper model interpretability.
+-  Integrate NLP for patient narrative analysis.
-- **NLP Integration**: Incorporate patient narratives to add another modality to the pain assessment.
-- **EEG Analysis**: Add EEG signal processing for emotion classification to distinguish between physical and emotional pain.
+-  Add EEG-based emotion classification (LSTM + Random Forest).
-- **Patient Profiling**: Develop longitudinal patient profiles to track pain over time.
+-  Develop patient profiling via k-means clustering.
+-  Suggest bioelectronic neuromodulation therapies.
+-  Automate medical/insurance form completion.
+-  Provide code stubs for all enhancements.

 ---
 *This project is for academic purposes as part of an MSc in Artificial Intelligence.*